-Possible Failure to Realize Anticipated Benefits of Restructuring financial performance of the Company in the long-term.
+Possible Failure to Realize Anticipated Benefits of Restructuring

+The Company, during fiscal 2015 and 2016, undertook certain restructuring steps in an attempt to reorganize its overall business.
+The efforts undertaken in relation to restructuring were incurred to reduce expenditures and increase overall efficiency and financial performance of the Company in the long-term.
 Achieving the benefits of restructuring depends, in part, on buy-in of the entire organization, changing work-flow to operate by function as opposed to business unit and integrating operations, procedures and personnel in a timely and efficient manner.
 The efforts surrounding restructuring requires the dedication of knowledgeable operational consulting firm, substantial management effort, time and resources which may divert management's focus and resources from other strategic opportunities and from operational matters during this process.
 The restructuring process may result in the loss of key employees and the disruption of ongoing business, customer and employee relationships that may adversely affect the Company's ability to achieve the anticipated benefits of restructuring.